-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2002-2003 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2005-2006 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTIONS:
+PRIVATE INSTITUTION

+Tuition: n/a

-PUBLIC INSTITUTIONS In-district: \$2,284.00
+PUBLIC INSTITUTION

+Tuition:

+In-district: n/a 1,500

-In-state (out-of-district): \$2,284.00
+In-state (out-of-district): n/a 1,500

-Out-of-state: \$7,444.00
+Out-of-state: n/a 9,780

-NONRESIDENT ALIENS: \$7,444.00
+NONRESIDENT ALIEN:

+Tuition: n/a

-REQUIRED FEES: \$1,172.00
+REQUIRED FEES: n/a

+2,497

-ROOM AND BOARD: N/A
+ROOM AND BOARD:

-(on-campus) IV/A
+(on-campus) n/a

-ROOM ONLY: N/A
+ROOM ONLY:

-(on-campus) IVA
+(on-campus) n/a 6,456

-BOARD ONLY: N/A
+BOARD ONLY:

-(on-campus meal plan)
+(on-campus meal plan) n/a

-Comprehensive tuition and room and board fee (if your college cannot provide separa fees): te tuition and ro om and board Other G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minimum 12 maximun G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? ☐ Yes ⊠ No G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly:
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): \\\\\\

+Other:

+G2.
+Number of credits per term a student can take for the stated full-time tuition

+12\minimum 12\maximum

+G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

+$\Box$ Yes $\Box$ No

+G4.
+If tuition and fees vary by undergraduate instructional program, describe briefly: \\\\

+Residents Commuters (living at home) Commuters (not living at home)

+Books and supplies: N/A 900 900

+Room only: 4.490 0.212

+Board only: 4,490 9,212

+Transportation: N/A 1,076 1,076

+Other expenses: N/A 2,910 2,910